-- 29. No alcoholic beverages or tobacco products will be allowed in the livestock barns or horse barn at any time or during any 4-H event. - 30.
-YOUTH FOR THE QUALITY CARE OF ANIMALS (YQCA) required for exhibition. - 31.
-YQCA certificates to be provided to the Extension Office by July $1^{st}$
+- 28. No alcoholic beverages or tobacco products are allowed in the livestock barns or horse barn at any time or during any 4-H event. - 29.
+The Indiana 4-H Quality Livestock Care or Youth Quality Care of Animals completion by July 1st is required for all harvest animal species exhibition. - 30.
+Livestock Quality Assurance certificates to be provided to the Extension Office by July 1st

-To exhibit beef cattle, dairy cattle, swine, sheep, meat goats, dairy goats, poultry and rabbits, 4-H members MUST be certified through the Youth for the Quality Care of Animals.
+To exhibit beef cattle, dairy cattle, swine, sheep, meat goats, dairy goats, poultry and rabbits, 4-H members MUST be certified through an approved Quality Assurance Program.
 This is an annual program that can be completed via online modules or in-person trainings.
-For more information about in-person trainings, please contact your County Extension Office.
-More information about YQCA is available at http://yqca.org.
+For more information about in-person trainings or about The Indiana 4-H Quality of Livestock Care Program please contact The Extension Office.
+YQCA is available at www.yqcaprogram.org.
 This is a requirement, and is an important educational opportunity for 4-H livestock members and part of the bigger livestock industry.
 Making this an exhibition rule is how we are ensuring that 4-H members learn about quality assurance, but it really has nothing to do with animal exhibition.
 The real reason we are requiring this this is so youth learn best management practices with their animals.
-The goals of having 4-H members complete the YQCA program include ensuring that
+The goals of having 4-H members complete the Quality Assurance program include ensuring that